Easy Slipcover for an Armchair

 Another tip I got from Miss Mustard Seed was to take advantage of the pre-hemmed pieces.
 I did that on the ruffle all the way around.

-I was just going to sort of “wing” it and cut it larger to allow for the thickness of the back and the seam allowance.
-Then I came up with this bright idea . . .
-I put a bottle of hand sanitizer in between the chair and the pen.
-It rolled smoothly along the back, and kept the pen away from the edge.
+I was just going to sort of “wing” it and cut it larger to account for the back thickness and seam allowance.
+Then I came up with this bright idea… I put a bottle of hand sanitizer between the chair and the pen.
+It rolled smoothly along the back, keeping the pen away from the edge.

 Stitch Drop Cloth Seat Back

-Anyhow, I realized that in order for it to be removable and washable, that I needed a MUCH larger seam allowance to allow for velcro or some other magic solution.
-I did not have enough seam allowance, so I ended up cutting it very carefully and then whip stitching it semi-permanent in place.
-I can remove it to wash it, but then I would have to sew her back in her top.
+Anyhow, I realized that, for it to be removable and washable, I needed a MUCH larger seam allowance to accommodate velcro or some other magic solution.
+I did not have enough seam allowance, so I cut it very carefully and then whipstitched it semi-permanently in place.
+I can remove it to wash it, but then I would have to sew it back into her top.

 Trim Away Excess Fabric on Easy Slipcover